 To further understand the CSF dynamics, we focused on the BOLD-CSF relationship between NREM and REM sleep.
-The CSF and BOLD time-series were, respectively, extracted from the 4th ventricle (excluding the CR) located at the bottom slices (Fig. 4A, green mask), to maximize the sensitivity to the CSF inflow (as in 7 and 28)), and the telencephalon (Fig. 4A, red mask).
-As shown in a representative time series, the increases in the BOLD signal are linked to changes in the CSF signal, suggesting a strong coupling between the two (Fig. 4B).
-The cross-correlation results indicated a negative peak with a lag of +4 s (Fig. 4C, -0.13, p < 0.0001 permutation test) which resembles a similar shape to that reported in humans28.
+The CSF and BOLD timeseries were, respectively, extracted from the IV ventricle (excluding the CR) located at the bottom slices (Fig. 4a, green mask), to maximize the sensitivity to the CSF inflow (as in refs.
+9 and 29), and the telencephalon (Fig. 4a, red mask).
+As shown in a representative time series, the increases in the BOLD signal are linked to changes in the CSF signal, suggesting a strong coupling between the two (Fig. 4b).
+The cross-correlation results indicated a negative peak with a lag of +4 s (Fig. 4c, across the whole brain and significance at a threshold of p < 0.05.
+The significance of the fMRI signal increase is demonstrated by the color scale.
+The corresponding abbreviations of delineated ROIs are listed in Supplementary Table 1.
+Frontal and sagittal slice coordinates are defined based on the Budapest pigeon's brain anatomy (Supplementary Fig. 4).
+TFCE: Threshold-Free Cluster Enhancement; FEW: family-wise error.

+-0.13, p < 0.0001 permutation test) which resembles a similar shape to that reported in humans29.
 This result confirmed the existence of significant temporal coupling between CSF and BOLD signals.
-We further calculated the average time course of the CSF and BOLD signals locked to the onset of bouts of NREM and REM sleep, and found that while the CSF flow signal during NREM sleep increased, the gray matter BOLD signal decreased (Fig. 4D).
-Interestingly, the opposite occurred in REM sleep; as the CSF flow signal decreased, the gray matter BOLD signal increased (Fig. 4E).
-In addition, the parameter estimates of the 4th ventricle and telencephalon were significantly different during NREM and REM sleep (Fig. 4F and 4G, NREM: t(14) = -5.3, p < 0.0001, paired-sample t-test; REM: t(14) = -5.3, p < 0.0001, pairedsample t-test).
-Finally, we examined how CSF flow changes between wakefulness and NREM sleep.
-As pigeons can engage in NREM sleep with open eyes29, to ensure that they were awake, we presented sound stimuli shown to evoke typical waking EEG activity (fig. S8).
-As in mammals, birds showed reduced CSF flow during wakefulness compared to NREM sleep (fig. S9, t(3) = 4.02, p < 0.01, paired sample t-test).
-In addition, we analyzed the CSF signal from the cerebellar recess of the fourth ventricle (CR).
-The results confirmed the reproducibility of the BOLD-CSF coupling during sleep (fig. S10).
+We further calculated the average time course of the CSF and BOLD signals locked to the onset of bouts of NREM and REM sleep, and found that while the CSF flow signal during NREM sleep increased, the gray matter BOLD signal decreased (Fig. 4d).
+Interestingly, the opposite occurred in REM sleep; as the CSF flow signal decreased, the gray matter BOLD signal increased (Fig. 4e).
+In addition, the parameter estimates of the IV ventricle and telencephalon were significantly different during NREM and REM sleep (Fig. 4f, g, NREM: t(14) = -5.3, p < 0.0001, paired-sample t-test).